iemAnshuman/Data_Structures/errors/README.md

 <br>
 <br>

+# Runtime Errors
-4. Runtime Errors: A runtime error in a program is an error that occurs while the program is running after being successfully compiled.
+<p>A runtime error in a program is an error that occurs while the program is running after being successfully compiled. </p>
 <br>

+# Segmentation Errors
-**segmentation error**: A segmentation fault is a specific kind of error caused by accessing memory that the program does not have the rights to access.
+<p>A segmentation fault is a specific kind of error caused by accessing memory that the program does not have the rights to access. </p>
 ![007](<Screenshot 2024-03-26 at 1.59.27 AM.png>)
 <br>

 <br>
 <br>

+# Logical Errors
-5. Logical Errors: a logic error is a bug in a program that causes it to operate incorrectly, but not to terminate abnormally.
+<p>a logic error is a bug in a program that causes it to operate incorrectly, but not to terminate abnormally.</p>
 <br>
 <br>

-6. Warnings(potential errors)
+# Warnings(potential errors)
 ![003](<Screenshot 2024-03-26 at 1.28.10 AM.png>)
 <br>